openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 Users can configure their profiles so emails are sent to alert the user to new notifications.

 #### To set up email notifications
-1. Select the PROFILE link on the top right-hand side of the any EQUELLA page.
+1. Select the PROFILE link on the top right-hand side of the any openEQUELLA page.
 The Edit user page displays.
 2. Select Send notifications to email.

 Selecting this option also sends an email to the user when a new moderation task is added.